dromara/disjob/README.en.md

 - [x] Extended registry: Zookeeper, Etcd, Nacos
 - [ ] Task management background Web UI, account system and authority control, visual monitoring BI
 - [ ] Add support for multiple checkpoints: File System, Hadoop, RocksDB
-- [ ] When the machine has multiple network cards, the host ip of the specified network card is obtained